-In this context, the University’s academic review policy is subject to the authority of Senate through its Academic Review Committee (ARC), responsible for the coordination, monitoring and implementation of all aspects of the Internal Quality Assurance Process (IQAP).
-The process by which existing academic programs are reviewed, modified, or discontinued and new programs introduced are outlined in the IQAP.
-The IQAP functions are dictated by the Quality Assurance Framework of the Council of Ontario Universities (COU), as overseen by The Ontario Universities Council for Quality Assurance (the Quality Council).
-Quality Council approval of new programs and the results of cyclical reviews of existing programs is required prior to any program submissions to the Ministry of Advanced Education and Skills Development for funding.
-Brock’s IQAP will apply to the consideration of all graduate and undergraduate academic programs, including any offered jointly or in collaboration with other institutions.
+Within this context, the University’s quality assurance policies are subject to the authority of Senate through its Academic Review Committee (ARC).
+ARC is responsible for the coordination, monitoring and implementation of all aspects of the IQAP and IQAP Codicil.
+Upon Senate approval, Brock submits new program proposals, program discontinuations, cyclical program reviews and major modifications of existing programs to the Quality Council for approval.
+Quality Council approval of new programs and the results of cyclical reviews of existing programs is required prior to any program submissions to the Ministry of Colleges and Universities for funding.

 Brian Power, Vice-Provost and Associate Vice-President, Academic